kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 to enable interactions with federation.
 Users can also already use `kubectl` to register clusters with and deregister clusters from federation.
 As already described, this process is manual, tedious and error-prone.
-Hence, we aim to reduce these processes to a single command each.
+Hence, we aim to reduce these operations into a single command each using the `kubefed` tool.

 ##### Registration

-When a user runs `kubectl register <cluster-context-name> --bootstrap- cluster=<bootstrap-cluster-context>`, we perform the following operations assuming that the current kubeconfig context is a federation endpoint:
+When a user runs `kubefed join <cluster-context-name> --host=<host- cluster-context>`, we perform the following operations assuming that the current kubeconfig context is a federation endpoint:

 **1. Create a kubeconfig secret for the cluster in federation**

-* Read the kubeconfig fields: `cluster`, `user` and `context` corresponding to the context `<cluster-context-name>` into a separate kubeconfig and create a secret for that in the the bootstrap cluster indicated by the `--bootstrap-cluster` flag.
+* Read the kubeconfig fields: `cluster`, `user` and `context` corresponding to the context `<cluster-context-name>` into a separate kubeconfig and create a secret for that in the the host cluster indicated by the `--host` flag.

 **2. Retrieve the cluster endpoint**